Medical, Telehealth and Telemedicine Services

 The Professional Entities do not endorse any specific medication, pharmacy, or pharmacologic product.
 There is no guarantee a prescription will be written by using the Medical Services.
 If a Provider prescribes a medication such as ketamine, the Provider will limit supply based upon applicable regulations and will only prescribe a medication as determined in the Provider’s own discretion and professional judgment.
 Providers may also deny care for actual or suspected misuse of the Medical Services for prescriptions.

 RISKS AND SIDE EFFECTS OF KETAMINE.
+(Only applicable if you are prescribed ketamine).

 - Ketamine is approved by the U.S. Food and Drug Administration (“FDA”) for anesthesia and for sedation during medical procedures.